michaelewens/Intangible-capital-stocks/README.md

 * April 2019: updated the goodwill adjustment and fixed a bug in the estimation code.
 The parameter estimates changed.
 * October 2023: fixed a small data error in the estimation sample.
 Small changes to the parameter estimates and stocks; no meaningful change to the relative performance of the paper's intangible stocks.
-* September 2026: the stocks are now rebuilt from current Compustat with the October 2023 parameter estimates (unchanged) and released quarterly.
+* September 2026: the stocks are now rebuilt from current Compustat with the October 2023 parameter estimates (unchanged) and refreshed as new fiscal years close in Compustat (a few times a year, since fiscal year-ends differ across firms).
 The construction code is in `pipeline/`.
 Coverage extends from fiscal 1975 through the latest reported fiscal year.

 ## Primer on capitalizing intangibles: the perpetual inventory model